naman14310/Frontal-Face-Detection/README.md

 # Frontal-Face-Detection
-This program implements frontal face detection using haarcascade_frontalface.xml
+This program implements frontal face detection using haarcascade_frontalface.xml .
+I made this for learning purpose .